 We also clean the teeth, removing all plaque build to help prevent issues like cavities and gingivitis in the future.
 To help limit the risk of tooth decay, we apply fluoride treatments during each visit, or apply dental sealants, which last for up to ten years and prevents food from becoming stuck between the rear teeth.
 Should we discover a cavity, we have lifelike crowns and fillings to repair the smile and prevent complications, like infection or premature tooth loss.
 When children see us for regular care, this helps them better understand their smiles, and instill good oral health habits, so they’re more likely to continue seeing the dentist and caring for their smiles properly in their teen years and in adulthood too.
 If you have any questions about our approach to children’s dentistry, then contact our team today.

 Do You Have Questions About Pediatric Dentistry?

 We want to help your kids maintain good oral health, from infancy to their teenage years.
-To learn more about safeguarding little smiles, then schedule an appointment by calling Pediatric Dental Care at Casa Linda in Dallas, TX today at 214-321-4880.
+To learn more about safeguarding little smiles, then by calling Pediatric Dental Care at Casa Linda in Dallas, TX today at 214-321-4880.
 We proudly serve patients who live around Casa Linda and all surrounding Dallas communities.